Note: check out the companion resource Top Crypto Referral Bonuses if you’re looking to get started in cryptocurrency

 Effort level: medium

 The crypto / fintech market has matured enough such that there’s now a variety expanded financial products.
 One of these new class of products are crypto saving accounts that pay relatively high interest.
-Blockfi current pays up to 8.6% APY, which is insane compared to the measly 1% or less you’d get at a traditional bank account.
+Blockfi currently pays up to 9% APY (check rates), which is insane compared to the measly 1% or less you’d get at a traditional bank account.

 I’ve been using BlockFi since 2018 and it’s one of the strongest players in the game.
 Because of their relatively high APY and slick user experience, I’ve stuck with them instead of competitors like MyConstant.

 How it works: